MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/icm/nf-icm-wcsassociatecolorprofilewithdevice.md

 # WcsAssociateColorProfileWithDevice function

 ## -description

-The <code>WcsAssociateColorProfileWithDevice</code> function associates a specified WCS color profile with a specified device.
+The **WcsAssociateColorProfileWithDevice** function associates a specified WCS color profile with a specified device.

 ## -parameters

-### -param scope
+### -param scope [in]

+A [WCS_PROFILE_MANAGEMENT_SCOPE](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/icm/ne-icm-wcs_profile_management_scope) value that specifies the scope of this profile management operation.

 ### -param pProfileName [in]

 A pointer to the file name of the profile to associate.

 ### -param pDeviceName [in]